 For your convenience, the full command line (using your current credentials on the Cloud you connected to) is displayed in the dialog, and you can simply copy/paste it into your terminal.

-When running on macOS, please note:
+When running on macOS and Linux, please note:

 A connected client is necessary but not sufficient for a tunnel to actually be created.
 A session can be tunneled when the device is on a properly configured Agent with a connected Tunneling Server.
 If your session is not tunneled, the Network Tunnel dialog may provide further information.
 A typical case is when the device is on a WIFI network different from the one configured on the server for tunneling:

-Using the Client with untrusted Cloud Certificate
+Using the Client with self-signed Certificate